This chicken marinade is super quick to make and loaded with bold, juicy flavor in every bite!

 Notes

-- Keep fresh marinade in a jar with a tight-fitting lid for a few days.
+- Keep fresh marinade in a jar with a tight-fitting lid for one week.

 - This is enough marinade for up to 2lbs of chicken, the recipe can be doubled.